 - Leading Sidley’s efforts, in partnership with Lambda Legal and the Southern Poverty Law Center, to combat changes made by the Trump Administration to the treatment and rights of transgender prisoners in federal custody.

 In addition to his pro bono activities, Matt is active in a number of community groups.
-In addition to his pro bono work with Lambda Legal, for the past 3 years Matt has served on the Executive Committee of Lambda Legal’s San Francisco Leadership Committee.
+In addition to his pro bono work with Lambda Legal, for the past three years Matt has served on the Executive Committee of Lambda Legal’s San Francisco Leadership Committee.
 Matt serves on the Associate Board of Immigration Equality, the nation’s leading LGBTQ immigrant rights organization based in New York.
 Matt is also significantly involved with the Exploratorium, San Francisco’s premier science education museum, serving on the host committee for the Exploratorium’s Science of Cocktails event.
 Additionally, Matt is involved with the Law Foundation of Silicon Valley, a major provider of pro bono legal services to disadvantaged populations in the Bay Area.

 Education and Background